jdohertydev/maison_lavaux/README.md

 To enhance the platform's functionality and user experience, the following features are planned for future development:

-- **Order Fulfillment Notifications**
-  Automatically notify customers via email or SMS when their orders are fulfilled, improving communication and customer satisfaction.
+- Order Fulfillment Notifications: Automatically notify customers via email or SMS when their orders are fulfilled, improving communication and customer satisfaction.

-- **Return and Refund Management**
-  Introduce a streamlined process for handling product returns and issuing refunds, including admin tools for tracking return requests and automating refund workflows.
+- Return and Refund Management: Introduce a streamlined process for handling product returns and issuing refunds, including admin tools for tracking return requests and automating refund workflows.

-- **Advanced Stock Management**
-  Implement features to handle low stock alerts, automated stock replenishment notifications, and better tracking of inventory levels for concurrent orders.
+- Advanced Stock Management: Implement features to handle low stock alerts, automated stock replenishment notifications, and better tracking of inventory levels for concurrent orders.

-- **Wishlist Functionality**
-  Allow users to save items to a wishlist for future purchase, encouraging customer retention and repeat visits.
+- Wishlist Functionality: Allow users to save items to a wishlist for future purchase, encouraging customer retention and repeat visits.

-- **Order Tracking System**
-  Provide customers with real-time tracking of their orders, including shipment progress and expected delivery dates.
+- Order Tracking System: Provide customers with real-time tracking of their orders, including shipment progress and expected delivery dates.

-- **Multi-Currency Support**
-  Enable users to view product prices and complete purchases in their preferred currency, broadening the site's global appeal.
+- Multi-Currency Support: Enable users to view product prices and complete purchases in their preferred currency, broadening the site's global appeal.

-- **Loyalty Program Integration**
-  Develop a points-based system to reward repeat customers, incentivizing continued engagement with the platform.
+- Loyalty Program Integration: Develop a points-based system to reward repeat customers, incentivizing continued engagement with the platform.

-- **Enhanced Review System**
-  Allow users to upload images with their reviews, offering more detailed feedback and enriching the shopping experience for future buyers.
+- Enhanced Review System: Allow users to upload images with their reviews, offering more detailed feedback and enriching the shopping experience for future buyers.

-- **Dynamic Pricing for Promotions**
-  Automate temporary price reductions for flash sales or holiday promotions, with a countdown timer displayed on product pages.
+- Dynamic Pricing for Promotions: Automate temporary price reductions for flash sales or holiday promotions, with a countdown timer displayed on product pages.

 These planned implementations aim to create a more robust, engaging, and efficient platform for both customers and administrators.